DoughnutsNCookies/42KL-CP-Ft_transcendence/README.md

 ## Video Demo

-You can check out this link to the showcase video where I presented this project
+You can check out this link to the showcase video where I presented this project.

 Link: https://youtu.be/xx9_5AKXx6Y